eclipse-thingweb/playground/packages/json-spell-checker/README.md

     <script src="./node_modules/@thing-description-playground/json-spell-checker/dist/web-bundle.min.js"></script>
     ```

--   First configure your spell checker using (similarityThreshold should be between 0 and 1 and try to set maxLengthDifference low in case you need quick typo evaluation):
+-   First, configure your spell checker using (similarityThreshold should be between 0 and 1 and try to set maxLengthDifference low if you need quick typo evaluation):

 ```javascript
 jsonSpellChecker.configure(yourSchema, similarityThreshold, maxLengthDifference);